Judge rules Donald Trump defrauded banks, insurers while building real estate empire

 They argued James wasn’t legally allowed to file the lawsuit because there wasn’t any evidence that the public was harmed by Trump’s actions.
 They also argued that many of the allegations in the lawsuit were barred by the statute of limitations.

-Engoron, noting that he had “emphatically rejected” those arguments earlier in the case, equated them to the “time-loop in the film ‘Groundhog Day.'"
-With his ruling, he fined five defense lawyers $7,500 each as punishment for “engaging in repetitive, frivolous” arguments, but denied James' request to sanction Trump, his two eldest sons and other defendants.
+Engoron, noting that he had “emphatically rejected” those arguments earlier in the case, equated them to the plot of the film "Groundhog Day."
+He fined five defense lawyers $7,500 each as punishment for “engaging in repetitive, frivolous” arguments, but denied James' request to sanction Trump and other defendants.

 The lawsuit accused Trump and his company of routinely inflating the value of assets like skyscrapers, golf courses and his Mar-a-Lago estate in Florida, padding his bottom line by billions.

-Engoron found that Trump consistently overvalued Mar-a-Lago on his financial statements between 2014 and 2021, inflating its value on one statement by 2,300%, and rebuked him for lying about the size of his Trump Tower apartment in Manhattan.
-Trump claimed the three-story penthouse was nearly three times its actual size, valuing the property at $327 million.
+Engoron found that Trump consistently overvalued Mar-a-Lago, inflating its value on one financial statement by 2,300%.
+The judge also rebuked Trump for lying about the size of his Manhattan apartment.
+Trump claimed his three-story Trump Tower penthouse was nearly three times its actual size, valuing it at $327 million.

 “A discrepancy of this order of magnitude, by a real estate developer sizing up his own living space of decades, can only be considered fraud," Engoron wrote.

+On X in the wake of the ruling, Eric Trump insisted his father's claims about Mar-a-Lago were correct, writing that the Palm Beach estate is “speculated to be worth well over a billion dollars making it arguably the most valuable residential property in the country.”

-Trump has denied wrongdoing, arguing in sworn testimony for the case that the values on his financial statements didn't matter because they have a disclaimer that says they shouldn’t be trusted.
+Trump argued in sworn testimony for the case that the values on his financial statements didn't matter because the forms have a disclaimer that says they shouldn’t be trusted.
 Trump argued that banks “made a lot of money” from him and didn't object to the valuations.

-James' lawsuit is one of several legal headaches for Trump as he campaigns for a return to the White House in 2024.
+James' lawsuit is one of several legal headaches for Trump, the Republican front-runner in next year's election.
 He has been indicted four times in the last six months — accused in Georgia and Washington, D.C., of plotting to overturn his 2020 election loss, in Florida of hoarding classified documents, and in Manhattan of falsifying business records related to hush money paid on his behalf.

-The Trump Organization was convicted of tax fraud last year in an unrelated criminal case for helping executives dodge taxes on extravagant perks such as Manhattan apartments and luxury cars.
+The Trump Organization was convicted of tax fraud last year in an unrelated criminal case for helping executives dodge taxes on perks such as apartments and cars.
 The company was fined $1.6 million.
-One of the executives, Trump’s longtime finance chief Allen Weisselberg, pleaded guilty and served five months in jail.
-He is a defendant in James’ lawsuit and gave sworn deposition testimony for the case in May.
+One executive, Trump’s longtime finance chief Allen Weisselberg, pleaded guilty and served five months in jail.
+He is also a defendant in James’ lawsuit.

 James’ lawsuit does not carry the potential of prison time, but could complicate Trump's ability to transact real estate deals.
 It could also stain his legacy as a developer.

-James has asked Engoron to ban Trump and his three eldest children from ever again running a company based in New York.
-She also wants Trump and the Trump Organization barred from entering into commercial real estate acquisitions for five years, among other sanctions.
-The $250 million in penalties she is seeking is the estimated worth of benefits derived from the alleged fraud, she said.

-James, who campaigned for office as a Trump critic and watchdog, started scrutinizing his business practices in March 2019 after his former personal lawyer Michael Cohen testified to Congress that Trump exaggerated his wealth on financial statements provided to Deutsche Bank while trying to obtain financing to buy the NFL’s Buffalo Bills.
+James, who campaigned for office as a Trump critic and watchdog, started scrutinizing his business practices in March 2019 after his former personal lawyer Michael Cohen testified to Congress that Trump exaggerated his wealth on financial statements while trying to buy the NFL’s Buffalo Bills.

-James’ office previously sued Trump for misusing his own charitable foundation to further his political and business interests.
-Trump was ordered to pay $2 million to an array of charities as a fine and the charity, the Trump Foundation, was shut down.
+James’ office previously sued Trump for misusing his charitable foundation to further his political and business interests.
+Trump was ordered to give $2 million to charity as a fine while his own charity, the Trump Foundation, was shut down.

+Associated Press reporters Eric Tucker in Washington, D.C., Jill Colvin in Summerville, South Carolina and Bernard Condon and David B. Caruso in New York contributed to this report.